shakeel-faiz/FF/09Sep-25/07-cfg-mugen.md

 5.  **Scripting:** Advanced users can use the built-in scripting language to create complex character behaviors, unique game mechanics, and special effects.

+## How to open CFG file?

+M.U.G.E.N CFG files are plain text documents, making them accessible with various text editors.
+On Windows, you can use Microsoft Notepad or WordPad, while macOS users can employ Apple TextEdit for this purpose.
+These editors allow users to view and modify the configuration settings within CFG files easily.

+Programs that open or reference CFG files

+- Elecbyte M.U.G.E.N
+- Notepad
+- TextEdit

 ## References
 * [Mugen (game engine)](https://en.wikipedia.org/wiki/Mugen_(game_engine))